anicholls35/Obscura-Flutter/README.md

 6. Adjusted look of TextAreas
 7. Addded onPress function to buttons
 8. Created channelData class in /lib/Global_Companents/Fake_Data

+#### Patch Notes
-9. Fixed Navigation bar being able to call itself
+1. Fixed Navigation bar being able to call itself
-10. Fixed SVGs not displaying correctly
+2. Fixed SVGs not displaying correctly
-11. Fixed Keyboard from disrupting the widgets which should of been immutable
+3. Fixed Keyboard from disrupting the widgets which should of been immutable
-12. Improved iOS compatability
+4. Improved iOS compatability

 #### Known Issues
 1. Can't fetch input from TextArea